alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-20-rule-on-the-view-that-not-rebel-the-ruler-is-defeatist-thinking.md

 ---
 layout: post
 published: true
-title: "Ruling on the view that not rebel against the ruler as a defeatist thinking which manifests weakness"
+title: Ruling on the view that not rebel against the ruler as a defeatist thinking which manifests weakness
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat p.
-8/206, question 2"
+source: Majmu' Fatawa wa Maqalat p.
+8/206, question 2
-category: [rulership, sects]
+category:
+- rulership
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 translation: false
-hijri: "Rabi' Al-Awwal 03, 1442"
+hijri: '1442-03-03'
-summary: "This is a mistake on the part of those who said this and shows their lack of understanding, as they neither understand the Sunnah nor know it in the correct way."
+summary: This is a mistake on the part of those who said this and shows their lack of understanding, as they neither understand the Sunnah nor know it in the correct way.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: